zksecurity/stwo-book/src/how-it-works/circle-fft/algorithm.md

 In this section, we will go through the Circle FFT algorithm specifically to interpolate a bivariate polynomial given the evaluations over a circle domain.
 We will also go over a concrete example which will help us understand the algorithm.

-Circle FFT follows a divide-and-conquer strategy same as the classical Cooley–Tukey FFT.
+Circle FFT follows a divide-and-conquer strategy, as in the classical Cooley–Tukey FFT.
 We recursively reduce the task of interpolating a polynomial over some domain to interpolating a lower degree polynomial over a smaller domain.
-Thus at each recursive layer, we have polynomials and their evaluations over smaller and smaller domains.
+Thus at each recursive layer, we have "smaller" polynomials and their evaluations over "smaller" domains.
 Let us first go over this sequence of domains for the Circle FFT algorithm.

 ## Sequence of Domains for Circle FFT

-In Circle FFT, we use a 2-to-1 map to half the domain size at each recursively layer.
+In Circle FFT, we use a 2-to-1 map to halve the domain size at each recursive layer.
 The domain used here is the [circle domain](../circle-group.md#circle-domain) \\( D_n \\) of size \\(|D_n| = 2^n\\).

 \\[ D_n = q + \langle g_{n-1} \rangle \cup -q + \langle g_{n-1} \rangle \\]